StayClassie/Pokemon/README.md

 more pokemon to be added!

-** Use the following format to fight
+** Use the following format to battle

 Pokemon1.fight(Pokemon2)